MicrosoftDocs/bot-docs/articles/bot-framework-publish-register.md

 Before others can use your bot, you must register it with the Bot Framework.
 Registration is a simple process wherein you provide some information about your bot and then generate the app ID and password that your bot will use to authenticate with the Bot Framework.

-> [!NOTE]
-> You can run your bot in the [Bot Framework Emulator](bot-framework-emulator.md) without supplying an app ID and password, but in order for others to use your bot, it must be registered and authenticate by using the app ID and password that are generated during the registration process.

 ## Register your bot

 To register your bot, complete the following steps: